PG Credit Advanced Clinical Skills (Short Course) / Overview

 This is as part of a funding initiative to develop the role of pharmacists in the emergency department and in urgent care.
 Applications from pharmacists working in emergency medicine based in acute medical areas, walk in centres or GP out-of-hours, may also be eligible for funding for the course.

-Students working outside of the north-west will be self-funding and ineligible for tuition fees or backfill paid by Health Education North West.
+Students working outside of the north-west will be self-funding and ineligible for tuition fees.

 - Faculty of Biology, Medicine and Health